anatols/serde_hooks/docs/lib.md

 };

 let json = serde_json::to_string(&ser::hook(
     &poor_guy,
     &EmployeeHooks { boss_is_asking: false }
 )).unwrap();
 assert_eq!(json, r#"{"name":"Richie"}"#);

 let json = serde_json::to_string(&ser::hook(
     &poor_guy,
     &EmployeeHooks { boss_is_asking: true }
 )).unwrap();
 assert_eq!(json, r#"{"name":"Richie","salary":1000000.99}"#);
 ```

 Hooks will get an immutable reference to your value.
 If you want to mutate some state, reach out for your favorite interior mutability construct.
+This way you can also pass data from the hook callbacks to the outside world.

 You can reuse the hooks value for multiple serializations.
-There are two special hooks that can help managing its state when reused: [on_start](ser::Hooks::on_start) (called before serialization begins) and [on_end](ser::Hooks::on_end) (called after it ends).
+There are two special hooks that can help managing its state when reused: [`on_start`](ser::Hooks::on_start) (called before serialization begins) and [`on_end`](ser::Hooks::on_end) (called after it ends).

 ## Path

 TODO

+## Static strings

+Serde expects many things to be `&'static str`.

+For example, struct fields, because for structs the field names are known
+at compile time.
+Or enum variant names.

+Even if a field is renamed with `#[serde rename=...]` or `#[serde rename_all=...]`,
+this renaming happens at compile time, and serde-derive produces a static string literal
+in the generated code.

+The `'static` lifetime is defined as 'will live till the program ends'.
+A serializer can
+thus hold on to those name references forever and expect them to be valid.

+Therefore, to be able to rename a field at runtime, we need to somehow generate a string at
+runtime that will have a `'static` lifetime.
+This can be done by allocating the string slice
+on heap and then [leaking it](Box::leak), preventing deallocation.
+Leaking is considered
+safe in Rust (believe it or not), but you'd likely not want to reduce your available memory
+size on each serialization.

+Most serializers will produce either a plain data blob (e.g. a string, or a byte stream),
+or some structured data (like, for example, `serde_json::Value`).
+The data blobs will obviously have your strings copied in, so static references are
+not a concern.

+Structured data is where the static references can remain, at least in theory.
+In practice though, none of the popular formats do this, and the static strings will be
+converted to owned `String`s there.
+And as such, after the serialization is done, there
+is no need for the static strings, and therefore for any leaks.

+In this crate, the default behavior is to **not** leak the static strings.
+This is, formally,
+_unsafe_, but in practice should not cause issues and does not cut into your memory.

+You can opt in for leaking by implementing [`on_end`](ser::Hooks::on_end) hook and calling
+[`leak_static_strs()`](ser::EndScope::leak_static_strs) on the passed in scope.

 # Performance considerations